The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: Abstract

 \section{Abstract}

-Language models have shown impressive performance on tasks within their training distribution, but often struggle with novel problems requiring complex reasoning.
-We investigate the effectiveness of test-time training (TTT)---updating model parameters temporarily during inference using a loss derived from input data---as a mechanism for improving models' reasoning capabilities, using the Abstraction and Reasoning Corpus (ARC) as a benchmark.
-Through systematic experimentation, we identify three crucial components for successful TTT: (1) initial finetuning on similar tasks (2) auxiliary task format and augmentations (3) per-instance training.
-TTT significantly improves performance on ARC tasks, achieving up to 6$\times$ improvement in accuracy compared to base fine-tuned models; applying TTT to an 8B-parameter language model, we achieve 53\% accuracy on the ARC's public validation set, improving the state-of-the-art by nearly 25\% for public and purely neural approaches.
-By ensembling our method with recent program generation approaches, we get SoTA public validation accuracy of \num{61.875}\%, matching the average human score.
-Our findings suggest that explicit symbolic search is not the only path to improved abstract reasoning in neural language models; additional test-time applied to continued training on few-shot examples can also be extremely effective.
+Language models (LMs) have shown impressive performance on tasks within their training distribution, but often struggle with structurally novel tasks even when given a small number of in-context task examples.
+We investigate the effectiveness of test-time training (TTT)---temporarily updating model parameters during inference using a loss derived from in-context examples---as a mechanism for improving LMs' reasoning and few-shot learning capabilities.
+On the Abstraction and Reasoning Corpus (ARC), performing TTT with in-context examples yields up to $6\times$ higher accuracy compared to fine-tuned baselines---reaching $53.0\%$ on the public validation set with an 8B-parameter LM and $61.9\%$ when ensembled with program-synthesis methods, matching average human performance.
+On BIG-Bench Hard (BBH), TTT on in-context examples surpasses standard few-shot prompting in the $10$-shot setting by $7.3$ percentage points ($50.5\%$ to $57.8\%$).
+Our findings highlight the limitations of in-context learning for novel tasks and demonstrate the potential of test-time training to enhance language model adaptability.